Aupair in Germany: Requirements, Salary and More (A to Z Guide)

 Aupair in Germany

 In this ultimate A to Z guide, we’ll cover everything you need to know about the requirements, salary, benefits and more for being an Aupair in one of Europe’s most exciting countries.
-So grab your passport and get ready for an adventure of a lifetime action!

 If you are considering becoming an Aupair in Germany, there are a few essential things you need to know.
 First of all, you must be between 18 and 26 years old, have a genuine interest in childcare, and be willing to commit to a stay of at least six months.
-The contract normally goes for one year.
-And if you are an EU Citizen then age can be 30 years old instead of 26.

 Knowledge of the German language is important.
 You have to have ‘Deutsch Zertifikat A1’.
 German authority thinks language proficiency is important since it helps with communication and integration into the host family.